(This procedure/test may also be known as: PT Test)

 When a blood vessel breaks, platelets are first to the area to help seal the leak and temporarily stop or slow the bleeding.
 But for the clot to become strong and stable, the action of clotting factors is required.

-The body's 12 clotting factors are numbered using the Roman numerals I through XII (prothrombin is factor II).
+The body's clotting factors are numbered using the Roman numerals I through XII.
 They work together in a specialized sequence, almost like pieces of a puzzle.
 When the last piece is in place, the clot develops — but if even one piece is missing or defective, the clot can't form.

 The PT test can be used to evaluate the action of five different clotting factors (I, II, V, VII, and X).
 If any factor is missing, deficient, or defective, clotting time may be delayed.
 Blood that takes too long to clot in a PT test may be a sign of:

 Doctors may order a PT test as part of an evaluation for a bleeding disorder.
-Symptoms can include easy bruising, nosebleeds that won't stop, excessive bleeding after dental appointments, heavy menstrual periods, blood in the urine, or swollen or painful joints.
+Symptoms can include easy bruising, nosebleeds that won't stop, excessive bleeding after dental procedures, gums bleeding easily, heavy menstrual periods, blood in the urine, or swollen or painful joints.

 Even in the absence of symptoms, doctors often use the PT test to ensure clotting ability is normal before a patient undergoes a major procedure such as surgery.